ACCEPTANCE AND COMMITMENT THERAPY · ACT · TELEHEALTH

 WHY CONTROL BACKFIRES

-Most people do not come to therapy because they had one hard feeling.
-They come because they have spent years trying to get rid of hard feelings, and the effort has started costing too much.
+Most people do not come to therapy because they have had one hard feeling.
+They come because they have spent years trying to get rid of hard feelings, and the effort has begun to cost too much.

 ACT does not ask you to approve of painful thoughts, like them, or pretend they are harmless.
 It helps you stop treating every internal alarm as an emergency that must be solved before you act.